OasisDigital/ng-doc-portal/libs/ng-doc-portal-plugin/README.md

 ## Adding Your Own Doc Page

 In principle you can add your own doc pages anywhere inside the Nx Workspace.
-Though you will possibly need to update your globbing configuration.
+Although you will possibly need to update your globbing configuration.

 To create a new doc page you can either make use of this plugins generator with the following command `nx g @oasisdigital/ng-doc-portal-plugin:doc-page` or manually create your own angular component file with the correct file extension.